tuppaware/AdamAudioPlayer/README.md

 # AdamAudioPlayer
-A swift based audio player that lets you easily manage multiple files at once using AVFoundation and a simple sington instance.
+A swift based audio player that lets you easily manage multiple files at once using AVFoundation and a simple singleton instance.
 Makes it easy to play/pause and stop files.
 Its very beta at the moment.

 ## Installation
 Download, drag into your xcode project (pod coming soon).